eric-cc-su/eric-cc-su.github.io/_posts/2015-06-02-jekyll-category-tag-automation.md

 tags: [jekyll, programming, automation, ruby, tags, categories]
 ---

-For those who don't know, this website and blog is built with the static web page generator [Jekyll](http://jekyllrb.com/) and published through GitHub Pages.
-Jekyll is blog aware and facilitates the conversion of HTML or Markdown files into the proper HTML files needed for the front end.
-Because it is blog aware Jekyll has built in support for tags and categories (let's call it T&C for short), however this is a feature that needs to be manually implemented by the user and there are certain workarounds required if the user is publishing through GitHub Pages since the user does not get to control the deployment of the pages once they are pushed up to GitHub.
+This website and blog is built with the static web page generator [Jekyll](http://jekyllrb.com/) and published through GitHub Pages.
+Jekyll is a blog aware static site generator that provides support for tags and categories, but this is a feature that needs to be manually implemented by the user.

-I used instructions and code provided by [Minddust](http://www.minddust.com/post/tags-and-categories-on-github-pages/) to put together the infrastructure needed for tags and categories to be useful so **this is not about how to set up tags and categories with Jekyll**.
+I used instructions and code provided by [Minddust](http://www.minddust.com/post/tags-and-categories-on-github-pages/) to put together the infrastructure needed for tags and categories (T&C) so **this is not about how to set up tags and categories with Jekyll**.

-This is also not for beginner programmers, if you don't have experience in Ruby but are proficient in something else like Python (like me) you should be able to figure everything out just fine if you reference the Ruby documentation.
-I may write other beginner-friendly articles but trying to explain everything here will take up way too much time.
+This is not particularly for beginner programmers since I tend to write a lot and I can't go through every detail here. **BUT** I am a newbie to Ruby and I basically learned Ruby as I was coding this...or I coded this to learn Ruby... however you want to see it.
+So if you have experience in programming logic you should be fine.

+This article is solely about how I automated Minddust's approach to Jekyll T&C.
-This is about automating the addition of T&C once the infrastructure has been set up.
-Before we begin it must also be noted that this automation only works **if you render the website in development**.
-GitHub Pages deploys all Pages repositories in safe mode which bars custom plugins, meaning that any Ruby code written will not do anything if you push your changes to GitHub without first running a local Jekyll development server.
+The approach here may not be the most efficient, but keep in mind that this is my first full Ruby program so I just hacked together whatever worked.
+It must also be noted that this automation only works **if you render the website in development**.
+GitHub Pages deploys all Pages repositories in safe mode, which prevents custom plugins (this automation code) from running on GitHub's end.

+For those people who like to skip to the end, you can view the plugin code via [this gist](https://gist.github.com/eric-cc-su/c4f637f769cd85615225)

+and you can view my site's repo [right here](https://github.com/eric-cc-su/eric-cc-su.github.io)

 ## The Infrastructure

-Since Minddust is the source of the infrastructure code/logic I highly recommend first reading how he implements T&C to comply with GitHub Pages.
+**Since Minddust is the source of the infrastructure code/logic I highly recommend reading how he implements T&C first.**

-In short, all T&C must be defined in YAML lists (one for tags, one for categories) kept in the root `_data` directory .
+In short, all T&C items must be defined in their respective YAML lists (one for tags, one for categories), which are kept in the root `_data` directory
+.
 Within the YAML list, each T&C is defined with a `slug` field and a `name` field as so:

     - slug: general
       name: General

-In addition to the YAML lists, there needs to be directories or subdirectories labelled for "tag" and "category".
-My directories exist under `username.github.io/blog/tag` and `username.github.io/blog/category`.
-I believe this is also the way Minddust implemented his/her infrastructure so I just went along with it.
-Within both directories exist Markdown files for each T&C with the following content:
+In addition to the YAML lists, each T&C item must have its own file in the format `(T&C item).(extension)`.
+For example a tag of "programming" would need a file `programming.md`.
+These files exist in `/blog/tag/` or `/blog/category/` as appropriate.
+Each of these files contains the following front matter:

     ---
     layout: *layout*